oss-wish-list/oss-wishlist-website/src/content/pages/how-it-works.md

 ---
-title: "How OSS Wishlist Works"
+title: "How Open Source Wishlist Works"
 description: "Connecting open source maintainers with the resources they need for sustainable project health"
 ---

-OSS Wishlist bridges the gap between open source projects that need support and the ecosystem that depends on them.
+Open Source Wishlist bridges the gap between open source projects that need support and the ecosystem that depends on them.
 We provide a structured pathway for maintainers to get expert help in critical areas like security, governance, funding strategy, and community building.

 ## The Process